chati757/java-learning-space/README.md

     npm install <npm_module_name> --save

-   *warning version of moule it's have prefix '^' before version of module *'^' is mean patch and bug fix last version only, not change major version
+   *warning version of module it's have prefix '^' before version of module *'^' is mean patch and bug fix last version only, not change major version

 ## how to set environment (development version or production version)